 The best dog foods contain several animal based proteins in the ingredients list.
 Quality proteins include eggs and identifiable meats such as poultry, beef, pork and fish.
 Ideally there should be at least one or two quality proteins listed in the first few ingredients.

 Grocery store and pet retail outlets all sell diet pet foods.
 The quality and nutritional values of these foods vary greatly, so research is a must.
-Buying a product labelled with
+Common labels include:

 - "weight control”